getir-nodejs-bootcamp/getir-nodejs-bootcamp-graduation-project-ahmtmlh/README.md

 - The public endpoint URL of the deployed API which is available for testing.

 ## Deploy
-The application is deployed at: https://getir-bootcamp-ahmtmlh.herokuapp.com/
+- The application is deployed at: https://getir-bootcamp-ahmtmlh.herokuapp.com/
+- Only available endpoint is '/records/query' endpoint.
+However, api handles unknown endpoints with an error message.
+- Request body must be JSON for this endpoint to be able to work